 What we do

-LGBT Humanists promotes humanism and LGBT equality, working to combat prejudice and discrimination against humanists and lesbians and gay men.
+LGBT Humanists promotes humanism and LGBT equality, working to combat prejudice and discrimination against humanists and LGBT people.
 In furtherance of these aims it:

-- Holds regular open, public meetings in London with speakers and discussions
+- Holds regular open, public meetings across England, Wales, and Northern Ireland with speakers and discussions

 - Maintains a website, promoting their work worldwide and linking to other relevant online resources and organisations.